 What you can do

-Create designs from a conversation — Ask Claude to generate slide decks, social posts, ads, reports, and more.
-Claude creates a fully editable Moda canvas and gives you a link.
-See the Creating Designs guide for prompts and examples.
+Ask Claude to generate slide decks, social posts, ads, reports, and more.
+Claude creates a fully editable Moda canvas and returns a link.

-Use your brand automatically — Set up a brand kit once (Claude can do this from your website URL) and every design uses your colors, fonts, and logos.
+Set up a brand kit once (Claude can do this from your website URL) and every design uses your colors, fonts, and logos.

-Extract design tokens — Pull colors, fonts, spacing, and corner radii from any canvas to build consistent theme files.
+Pull colors, fonts, spacing, and corner radii from any canvas to build consistent theme files.

-Browse and search — List your canvases or search by name directly from your conversation without switching to the browser.
+List your canvases or search by name directly from your conversation without switching to the browser.

 How it works

 Moda uses the Model Context Protocol (MCP) — a standard for connecting AI agents to external tools and data sources.
-When you connect Claude to Moda's MCP server, Claude gains the ability to create, read, and manage designs on your behalf.
+When you connect Claude to Moda’s MCP server, Claude gains the ability to create, read, and manage designs on your behalf.
+Design creation — the most common flow: Design to code — Claude can work in reverse: Because MCP is a standard protocol, Claude can combine Moda with other tools in the same conversation — pull content from a knowledge base, look up data from an API, and create a design that uses all of it.Two common workflows

 1. Create designs from a conversation

 The most popular workflow.
-Ask Claude to create visual content and it builds a Moda canvas for you.
+Ask Claude to create visual content and it builds a Moda canvas for you.- Generate a pitch deck from a product brief

 - Create dozens of social ads for a campaign